 On the other hand, if you’re planning on government aid, here are the fast facts:

 - Affordable Care Act at healthcare.gov will cover your kids for exams and eyewear but seldom includes adults.

 - Medicare only covers vision needs related to diseases like glaucoma or diabetes.

-- Oregon Health Plan (OHP), the Medicaid plan you can apply for here, only covers routine exams and glasses (not contacts) for all members under 21 and pregnant women 21 and over.
+- Oregon Health Plan (OHP) only covers routine exams and glasses (not contacts) for all members under 21 and pregnant women 21 and over.